Is Ukulele Easier Than Guitar?

 Size & String Count

-Furthermore, guitars have six strings, and ukuleles have four strings.
-As ukuleles are smaller and lighter than guitars, they are more comfortable to hold and play for extended periods.
+Furthermore, *guitars* have six strings, whereas *ukuleles* have four.
+Being smaller and lighter, ukuleles are more comfortable to hold and play for longer periods.

 Playing Method & Tuning